aigeek0x0/zephyr-7b-alpha-langchain-chatbot/README.md

-This is Gradio Cahtbot that runs on Free Google Colab.
-You can use this to chat with PDF files stored on your Google Drive.
+This is Gradio Chatbot that operates on Google Colab for free.
+You can utilize it to chat with PDF files saved in your Google Drive.

 **Tech Stack**
 Zephyr 7B Alpha (Finetuned Mistral 7B Instruct)